 Frequently Asked Questions

-In most cases, if the conditions are favorable (see the care tips), softwood cuttings should have good roots in 4 to 6 weeks.
+In most cases, if the conditions are favorable, softwood cuttings should form roots in 4 to 6 weeks.

-Many shrubs are easy to propagate if the cuttings are taken during an active growth phase but not flowering, and the cutting is prepared and planted immediately.
+Many shrubs are easy to propagate if the cuttings are taken during an active growth phase but not while flowering.
+The cutting should be prepared and planted immediately to avoid drying out.

 Resources